misener/GRTTWaK-website/support.md

 ## What you get

-Beyond our sincere thanks, and the opportunity to support a thing you love, you also get early access to tickets for live events.
+Beyond our sincere thanks, and the opportunity to support a thing you love, you also get **early access to tickets for live events**.
 Live GRTTWaK shows often sell out *very* quickly, and we'll make a special block of tickets available to patrons first.[^tickets]

 ## No pressure